Principal Secretary to the Prime Minister of India: Role

 The Principal Secretary to the Prime Minister is generally considered the latter's most crucial aide.
-Some principal secretaries are considered more powerful and influential than senior government ministers.

 Office holders

 List of office holders of the Principal Secretary to the Prime Minister.

 Additional principal secretary

 A prime minister—through the Appointments Committee of the Cabinet—can also appoint an additional principal secretary.
-The only instance of an additional principal secretary being appointed was in May 2014, Pramod Kumar Misra, a retired 1972-batch Gujarat cadre Indian Administrative Service (IAS) officer, was appointed by the Appointments Committee of the Cabinet to serve as newly-elected Prime Minister Narendra Modi's additional principal secretary.
+The only instance of an additional principal secretary being appointed was in May 2014, Pramod Kumar Misra, a retired 1972-batch Gujarat cadre Indian Administrative Service (IAS) officer, was appointed by the Appointments Committee of the Cabinet to serve as newly elected Prime Minister Narendra Modi's additional principal secretary.